lcates/perbyte.github.io/_posts/2014-06-08-Creating-a-Generic-IHttpHandler-Class.md

 What is an ASP.NET generic handler?
 -----------------------------------

 In ASP.NET, generic handlers are typically used in situations where standard web page functionality doesn't fully apply.
-For example, they can be used to return XML or JSON data to be picked up by another page or application, they can be used similarly to a web service to receive and send data, or they can always be used in the ways Aptify intended: to dynamically size and process images or for file downloads.
+For example, they can be used to return XML or JSON data to be picked up by another page or application, they can be used similarly to a web service to receive and send data, or they can always be used in the ways Aptify intended: to dynamically size and process images or file downloads.

 Generic handlers are extremely flexible and can be used in pretty much any situation that lives outside of the bounds of a typical ASP.NET web page.